sourcegraph/tour-de-source/TypeScript_ESLint.snb.md

 https://sourcegraph.com/github.com/typescript-eslint/typescript-eslint@HEAD/-/blob/packages/eslint-plugin/src/rules/no-for-in-array.ts?L25#tab=def

 Why two ASTs instead of one?

-## Dual ASTs

-TypeScript ESLint maintains two ASTs, because each provides a distinct set of useful functionality.
+Because each provides a distinct set of useful functionality.

 1. The `TSESTree` representation is used by ESLint internally and enables the plugin to reuse much of the code and linting framework provided by ESLint.
 2. The `TSNode` representation is emitted by the TypeScript compiler and contains type information.